Last Updated: February 2, 2023

 8. Compared to the 17% who used already-built courses, under 70% of instructors teaching online built their own courses in 2019.

 Online schooling statistics also show a fascinating fact about teachers’ behavior.
 With so many online learning platforms, teachers have the liberty to tailor their own courses and not to stick to a limited syllabus.
 This helps teachers from all over the world to teach the necessary concepts in their own style.
 On the other end, the option to learn at your own pace designing your lessons of up to 30 minutes is a great advantage for students.
+Popular platforms that are specifically built for creating e-courses and educational content are iSpring and 360Training.
+Find the full reviews here.

 9. 47% of students chose online degree programs in 2018 due to other commitments making it difficult to attend class on campus.